DATA PROCESSING ADDENDUM

 2. Scope and Purpose of Processing

-- Ingesting and processing Material Takeoff Quantities Documents (e.g., BOQ, BQ, BIM off-take).
+1. Ingesting and processing Material Take-off Quantities documents (e.g., BOQ, BQ, cost plan, BIM quantity schedule) supplied by the Controller;

-- Mapping line items to materials and their associated carbon coefficients from generic databases and the Processor's EPD database.
+2. Mapping line items to materials and associated embodied-carbon coefficients from generic or EPD databases;

-2.2.
-The duration of processing shall be for the term of the Controller's subscription to the Service, and as long as necessary to fulfill the purposes outlined in Section 2.1, or as required by Applicable Privacy Laws.
+2.3.
+Duration of Processing: Processing shall continue for the term of the Controller's subscription to the Service or as required to fulfil the purposes above, unless otherwise required by Applicable Privacy Laws.

 3. Processor's Obligations

 3.1.
-Lawful Processing: The Processor shall process Personal Information only on documented instructions from the Controller and in accordance with this Addendum, unless required to do so by Applicable Privacy Laws to which the Processor is subject.
+Lawful Processing: The Processor shall process Controller Data only on documented instructions from the Controller and in accordance with this Addendum, unless required to do so by Applicable Privacy Laws to which the Processor is subject.
 In such a case, the Processor shall inform the Controller of that legal requirement before processing, unless that law prohibits such information.

 3.2.
-Confidentiality: The Processor shall ensure that persons authorized to process the Personal Information have committed themselves to confidentiality or are under an appropriate statutory or contractual obligation of confidentiality.
+Confidentiality: The Processor shall ensure that persons authorised to process the Controller Data have committed themselves to confidentiality or are under an appropriate statutory or contractual obligation of confidentiality.

 3.3.
-Security: The Processor shall implement and maintain appropriate technical and organizational measures to protect Personal Information, ensuring compliance with Australian Privacy Principle 11 (APP 11) and New Zealand Information Privacy Principle 5 (IPP 5).
+Security: The Processor shall implement and maintain appropriate technical and organisational measures to protect Controller Data.
 These measures include but are not limited to:

 3.4.
 Assistance to Controller: The Processor shall, taking into account the nature of the processing, provide reasonable assistance to the Controller to enable the Controller to comply with its obligations under Applicable Privacy Laws, including: